-The stomach is involved in multiple common ailments, including gastroesophageal reflux disease, gastric ulcers and cancer, the latter of which can take many forms.
-One cancer that presents a management challenge is gastrointestinal stromal tumors, or GIST tumors for short.
+The stomach is involved in multiple common ailments, including gastroesophageal reflux disease, gastric ulcers, and cancer, the latter of which can take many forms.
+One type of cancer that presents a management challenge is gastrointestinal stromal tumors or GIST tumors for short.
 Originally, these are tumors that arise from the connective tissue, or stroma, of the stomach, rather than the lining, from which the more common and more deadly gastric adenocarcinoma finds its origin.
-However, over time, study revealed that GIST arises from a very specific cell, called the interstitial cells of Cajal, that are responsible for the timing of contraction in the stomach and small intestine.
+However, over time, studies revealed that GIST arises from a very specific cell, called the interstitial cells of Cajal, that are responsible for the timing of contraction in the stomach and small intestine.
 GIST masses generally behave more indolently than gastric adenocarcinoma, with distant or lymph node metastases a rare feature, although involvement of the liver and peritoneum has been described.
 Due to this indolent nature, certain masses, once they have been identified as GIST through endoscopic biopsy, are candidates for surveillance.
 However, larger masses (as identified through evidence of necrosis on imaging) and rapidly growing masses are treated primarily with surgical resection.
-While in the past surgical resection would have involved a large abdominal incision and a lengthy postoperative recovery, laparascopic techniques have allowed gastric resection to become a short procedure necessitating only an overnight stay.
+While in the past surgical resection would have involved a large abdominal incision and a lengthy postoperative recovery, laparoscopic techniques have allowed gastric resection to become a short procedure necessitating only an overnight stay.

 Most patients presenting with GIST are symptomatic, with the common complaints being vague abdominal pain and evidence of gastrointestinal bleeding, either through melena, or stool with digested blood, or hematochezia.
 In situations where metastases exist at the time of presentation, signs of liver failure, although this is rare.
 GIST can also occur in the setting of endocrine syndromes such as von Hippel-Lindau disease or neurofibromatosis, but the majority are isolated findings.
-A small, but, due to the overall increase in imaging studies, increasing number of patients are being diagnosed via abdominal imaging and are thus asymptomatic.
+A small, but, due to the overall increase in imaging studies, an increasing number of patients are being diagnosed via abdominal imaging and are thus asymptomatic.

 Patients with GIST have little in the way of physical findings, unless the tumor is markedly advanced, at which time a palpable abdominal mass overlying the stomach may be identified.
 Patients also may have pain to palpation of the abdomen, and, if the liver is involved, findings of jaundice.